crschmitz/ralab_sensotek_esp32s3_v-ld3_gate/README.md

 {"id":1,"cmd":"cfg","res":"done"}␍␊
 ```

-The response is immediate, before all commands were actually send to the mmWave sensor.
+The response is immediate, before all commands were actually sent to the mmWave sensor.
 While the sensor is being configured, in case a "get" command is received, the response will be "busy":

 ```json
 {"id":1,"cmd":"get","res":"busy"}␍␊
 ```

 The busy state lasts only for a few seconds.
 In case the sensor does not accept the configuration, the ESP32 will try for up to 5 times to send the configuration commands.
-If the configuration is not succeeded, the ESP32 will respond "error" to the get messages after 6 seconds, then the host computer should try to send the configuration again.
+If the configuration is not succeeded, the ESP32 will respond "error" to the get messages after 6 seconds, then the host computer should try sending the configuration again.

 ## Detection messages